-It was a busy Sunday consisting of working at Nordstrom and traveling to Best Buy to find a nice, new HDTV, so I did not have much time to prepare an elaborate sandwich.
+It was a busy Sunday consisting of working at Nordstrom and traveling to Best Buy to find a nice, new HDTV, so I did not have much time to prepare an elaborate grilled cheese.
 (I had hoped to create Macheesomo.com‘s Tapenade Grilled Cheese but that will have to wait, hopefully only until this coming Sunday.)
 I thought, why not head to Whole Foods and search through their cheese section, finding a perfect cheese to match up with rye bread waiting for me at home?
 Perfect idea, I said to myself.
 And so I searched…and searched.
 And found Fresco Asiago.

 - Fresco Asiago